JiaxiLi1995/Equity_Cost_of_Capital/ECC.md

-As we can see, Fama Macbeth method would generate an evolving time-series of factor risk premium, but the volatility in lambda is unreasonablly large.
+As we can see, Fama Macbeth method would generate an evolving time-series of factor risk premium, but the volatility in lambda is unreasonably large.
 We will try to apply the STL trend in the second step regression to smooth the lambda.

 ### S4-4-1 Why filtering might improve Esimated Lamdba?

 There is no need for trend extraction for 1st step regression, no matter if we use the full sample or rolling window.
-The window should be large enough to mitgate the seasonality effect.
+The window should be large enough to mitigate the seasonality effect.
 The second step regression, however, is a cross sectional regression.
 A seasonal component in the time series would disrupt the cross-sectional regression significantly.
 So it is possible the the large volatility observed in the second step